ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms before 10am, then showers and thunderstorms likely between 10am and 3pm, then showers
+         <h3>This Afternoon</h3>Showers and thunderstorms likely before 3pm, then showers and thunderstorms between 3pm and 5pm, then a chance of showers
-         and thunderstorms between 3pm and 5pm, then a chance of showers and thunderstorms.
+         and thunderstorms.
 Mostly cloudy.
 High near 77, with temperatures falling to around 74 in the afternoon.
-South wind around 9 mph.
-Chance of precipitation is 80%.<br></div>
+South southwest wind around 9 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 10pm, then a chance of showers and thunderstorms.
 Mostly cloudy, with a low around
          66. South southwest wind 2 to 7 mph.
-Chance of precipitation is 50%.<br></div>
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
 High near 80, with temperatures falling to around 75 in the afternoon.
-         South southwest wind 2 to 6 mph.
-Chance of precipitation is 50%.<br></div>
+         South southwest wind 2 to 7 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>Rain showers likely before 10pm, then showers and thunderstorms.
 Mostly cloudy, with a low around 66.
-South wind around 3
+South wind 2 to 6 mph.
-         mph.
          Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">